ShalinAJ/Virtual-Assistant/README.md

 This virtual assistant runs on your local machine and is compatible with Python 3.8.

-To get started, make sure you have the following packages installed in the project directory (use `pip install [package name]`):
+To get started, make sure you have the following packages installed in the project directory:
 - datetime (for all your date and time needs!)
 - stringcase (for formatting text)
 - requests-html (for scraping web content)